-Students are required to submit an essay that will be submitted as an assignment through the course homepage; including an introduction, body and closing paragraphs in response to the Films on Demand video "The Brain and Violence: Secrets of your Mind".
-The essay should be approximately 1,000 words in length.
+Students are required to submit a hand-written essay including an introduction, body and closing paragraphs in response to the Films on Demand video "It's a Free Country: Constitution USA with Peter Sagal".
+The essay must be a minimum of one full page in length.
 The video can be accessed from the link on the course home page.
 However, if you are unable to open the link it can be accessed from Films on Demand at http://digital.films.com using the USER ID: texarkana and PASSWORD: texas, and searching for the video title.
-The essay will be due on Sunday at midnight of the week it is assigned.
+The essay will be due on Monday of the following week in class.
 Please refer to Syllabus for date of assignment.

 Students are required to complete a typed Informative Essay about a substantial contemporary criminal justice issue that will be submitted as an assignment through the course homepage.
 The essay must be a minimum of four complete to six double spaced pages long and consist of at least five or six paragraphs including an introduction, body and closing paragraphs, with works cited page attached.
 The essay must contain information from a minimum of three cited sources including but not limited to peer-reviewed articles, books and websites.
 At least one source must be a peer-reviewed article.
 Do not use Wikipedia as a source.
 The essay will be graded on content and a demonstration of investigative effort in developing and expressing the factual information on the issue.
 Do not merely write a paper about your opinion on a subject.
 The topic for the assignment must be approved by Friday, September 11, 2020, through email and failure to obtain approval will result in a ten (10)-point reduction in grade for the assignment.
-The assignment must be submitted through the course homepage for grading no later than Friday, October 02, 2020.
+The assignment must be submitted through the course homepage for grading no later than Friday, November 22, 2020.
 There will be no exceptions made for late submissions.

 Students are required to submit five (5) brief responses to a Contemporary Criminal Justice issue during this semester through the course homepage.
 The response must be a minimum of a full paragraph in length and state both the issue being reported and the response of the student to the subject.
 Sources to consider using are newsprint, magazines, professional journals, television and/or radio news programs and internet news sites.
 A copy of the article must be submitted through attachment with the response or the article or news program must be cited.
 The five required responses must be completed in the first ten weeks of the semester so watch for due dates.
-As a bonus students may submit up to six (6) more responses, however under no circumstances will more than one required response be accepted per week.
+As a bonus students may submit up to six (6) more responses, however under no circumstances will more than one response be accepted per week.